 Most of the time, borrowing is sparked by the need to acquire something that’s out of your financial reach.
 As a result, you get into debt.
-For example, if you earn, $3,000 a month, make sure you live without spending more than this.
-It’ll be even better if you have some leftover after the end of the month.
+For example, if you earn, £3,000 a month, make sure you live without spending more than this.
+It’ll be even better if you have some leftovers after the end of the month.

 2. Master How to Budget

 Ask any financial expert, and budgeting will be the first word they’ll utter when talking about financial responsibility.
 There’s no shortcut to financial freedom if you don’t know how to create a simple budget.

 What’s more, doing so is simple.
 All you have to do is list all your expenses on one side of a paper.
 On the other, list down all your income sources.
 Calculate the total for both categories to come up with a true financial picture.

 Don’t worry if you don’t have a record of your income if you are US based, you can use this paystub generator with deductions to help you keep track of salary information, taxes paid, overtime pay and more and you can get copies of your bank statements online.

 From there, everything is quite easy.
 If the expenses outweigh the total income, it’s a clear indication you have poor spending habits.
 To balance out the two, start by finding unnecessary expenses in the list and eliminate them.
 This will leave you with some money to save or fund other income-generating activities.